John Hadl: San Diego Chargers

 Hadl played in each game of his first season, although his use was more often in the second half than the first despite starting ten of fourteen games.
-His first pass in the AFL was a fifteen yard touchdown pass to Bobby Jackson near the end of a 30-21 loss to the Denver Broncos.
+His first pass in the AFL was a fifteen-yard touchdown pass to Bobby Jackson near the end of a 30–21 loss to the Denver Broncos.
 He made his first start with the September 23 game against the Houston Oilers, although he went 1-of-4 for six yards before being taken out for Dick Wood.
-The Chargers had three quarterbacks during that season, who included Jack Kemp.
-Hadl had his highs and lows during this time, such as throwing three touchdowns along with three interceptions (the first of three games with three interceptions) on 7-of-14 passes against Oakland in a 42-33 win.
+The Chargers had three quarterbacks during that season, including Jack Kemp.
+Hadl had his highs and lows during this time, such as throwing three touchdowns along with three interceptions (the first of three games with three interceptions) on 7-of-14 passes against Oakland in a 42–33 win.
 He won just one of his nine starts, doing so in a 11-of-24 effort for 161 yards, two touchdowns, and one interception game versus Oakland on December 2, 1962.

-Although the Chargers won four games that year, they improved to eleven for the 1963 season, owing to the acquisition of 35-year old Tobin Rote as the new starting quarterback for the team.
+Although the Chargers won four games that year, they improved to eleven in 1963, owing to the acquisition of 35-year old Tobin Rote as the new starting quarterback.
 While Rote started each game, Hadl did take action in mop-up duty, throwing 28-of-64 for 502 combined yards and six touchdowns and interceptions.
 In the AFL championship game, Rote and Hadl both got to play substantially against Boston, as they blew out the Patriots 51–10, with Hadl going 7-of-11 for 132 yards with both a passing and a rushing touchdown.
 Hadl also made two punts for the Chargers, kicking two of them for 75 yards.

 The following year, Hadl started eight of the fourteen games while Rote did the other six.
 Hadl went 6-2 while throwing for 2,157 yards on eighteen touchdowns and fifteen interceptions with a 53.6 completion percentage, and he was named an AFL All-Star.
 However, in the 1964 AFL championship game, it was Rote who started against the Buffalo Bills and old teammate Kemp, now quarterbacking the opponent.
-After Rote threw a miserable 10-of-26 for 118 yards and a touchdown with a hobbled receiving corps (Lance Alworth and Keith Lincoln each suffered injury), Hadl was put in, but he went 3-of-10 for 31 yards and an interception as the Chargers lost 20-7.
+After Rote threw a miserable 10-of-26 for 118 yards and a touchdown with a hobbled receiving corps (Lance Alworth and Keith Lincoln each suffered injury), Hadl was put in, but he went 3-of-10 for 31 yards and an interception as the Chargers lost 20–7.
 Hadl's punting duties increased, as he punted 62 times for 2,447 yards, with one of the kicks going 71 yards.